 Course Outline: Students will design and make solutions using timber as the main material.
 There will be a focus on developing students basic practical skills using wood, which will be further developed at following year levels.
-They will be given at least one design problem and will create a finished project, which solves this.
+They will be given at least two design problems, which will result in two finished projects that solve the problems.
 The students will learn about Health and Safety and the theory behind the materials they are using and different design techniques.
 The majority of time will be spent in the wood workshop environment.